diegogosmar/aibootcamp/RAG_Openai.md

 ## Read embeddings.json file and write into the embeddings.ann Annoy vector DB
 python write_to_annoy.py

-## Read embeddings.json file and write into the embeddings.array FAISS vector DB
+## Read embeddings.json file and write into the embeddings.index FAISS vector DB
 python write_to_faiss.py

 ## Indexing + metadata (chunk of text) inside embeddings_with_text.json